Lossy Compression via Sparse Linear Regression: Performance under Minimum-distance Encoding: Main Results

-For $R> R^*(D)$, the exponent in \eqref{eq:opt_exp} is the Kullback-Leibler divergence between two zero-mean Gaussian distributions, the first with variance $a^2$ and the second with variance $\sigma^2$. \cite{IharaKubo00} shows that at rate $R$, we can compress all sequences which have empirical variance less than $a^2$ to within distortion $D$ with \emph{double-exponentially} decaying probability of error.
-Consequently, the dominant error event is obtaining a source sequence with empirical variance greater than $a^2$, which has exponent given by \eqref{eq:opt_exp}.
+For $R> R^*(D)$, the exponent in \eqref{eq:opt_exp} is the Kullback-Leibler divergence between two zero-mean Gaussian distributions, the first with variance $y^2$ and the second with variance $\sigma^2$.
+It is shown in \cite{IharaKubo00} that at rate $R$, we can compress all sequences which have empirical variance less than $y^2$ to within distortion $D$ with \emph{double-exponentially} decaying probability of error.
+Consequently, the dominant error event is obtaining a source sequence with empirical variance greater than $y^2$, which has exponent given by \eqref{eq:opt_exp}.